DataForWater/IWaVE/README.md

 iw.velocimetry(
   alpha=0.85,  # alpha represents the depth-averaged velocity over surface velocity [-] depth=0.3,  # depth in [m] has to be known or estimated.
-If depth = 0, then the depth is estimated. optstrategy='robust', # optimisation strategy.
-Available options are 'robust' or 'fast' twosteps=False # option to perform the calculation in two steps.
+If depth = 0, then the depth is estimated. twosteps=False # option to perform the calculation in two steps.
 If True, the first step is calculated based on
                  # a reduced-dimension problem and serves as initialisation of the second step.
 )